 Arlington Cemetery Drexel Hill PA

-Megan Harris, Archivist at Arlington Cemetery Company in Drexel Hill, with be presenting her research on the search for the Lazaretto Burial Ground removal to Arlington Cemetery.
+Megan Harris, Archivist at Arlington Cemetery Company in Drexel Hill, presented her research on the search for the Lazaretto Burial Ground removal to Arlington Cemetery.
 In April of 1900 the burial ground was removed from the Lazaretto grounds and re-interred at Arlington Cemetery in Drexel Hill.
 Recently discovered records of the removal have shed new light on the removal, where in the cemetery the burials are, and uncovered the names of 41 previously unknown individuals that were interred at the Lazaretto

 Swedish Genealogical Society PA

-Saving Hallowed Ground a worldwide organization dedicated to the preservation and protection of monuments and markers, commemorating veterans and patriots where ever they may be found.
+Saving Hallowed Ground a Pennsylvania organization dedicated to the preservation and protection of monuments and markers, commemorating veterans and patriots where ever they may be found.
 Come out both days to see how they can facilitate their programs in your community.

 Saving Hallowed Ground accomplishes this through two steps.